TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

    TYPO3 is always spelled TYPO3.

-This may be the opposite of what some spellcheckers say, because they do not know these terms (e.g. TYPO3).
+This may be different from what some spellcheckers say, because they do not know these terms (e.g. TYPO3).